killme2008/clj-xmemcached/README.md

 	  :name  Client's name
 	  :protocol  Protocol to talk with memcached,a string value in text,binary or kestrel,default is text protocol.
 	  :hash  Hash algorithm,a string value in consistent or standard,default is standard hash.
+	  :timeout Operation timeout in milliseconds,default is five seconds.
 	  :pool  Connection pool size,default is one.

 ### Store items